 The proposed Belmont Hills is a mixed use development located on 47 acres in the City of Smyrna.
 The proposed development will consist of 776 residential units, and 110,511 square feet of commercial retail.
-The residential component includes 164 condominiums, 338 townhomes, 8 single family homes, and 274 apartments.
-The development is proposing three driveways onto Windy Hill Road, three driveways on Atlanta Road and four driveways on Fleming Street.
+The development is proposing three driveways onto Windy Hill Road, three drive ways on Atlanta Road and four driveways on Fleming Street.